Skillnoob/DH-Autobenchmark/README.md

 # Distant Horizons Benchmark Tool

-This project is a benchmarking tool for running Minecraft server benchmarks with specific configurations.
+This project is a tool mainly meant to automate benchmarking Distant Horizons on different configurations.

 ## Requirements